 For the spiritual and temporal welfare of Irwin Kwiat,

 Fr.
-Waters asks our prayers for Elvira Donahy, who is recovering from a stroke,
+Waters asks our prayers for Elvira Donaghy, who is recovering from a stroke,

 Kimberly Ann, the daughter of John and Joann DeMarco, for her health and spiritual welfare,

-Mufide Rende, a traditional Catholic from India has asked our prayers for her welfare,
+Mufide Rende, a traditional Catholic from India has asked our prayers for her welfare and he family members, living and deceased,

-Mary & Bill Glatz, the welfare of their family,
+Mary and Bill Glatz, the welfare of their family,

-Barbara Harmon, who is gravely ill, and still cares for her ailing parents,
+Barbara Harmon, who is ill, and still cares for her ailing parents,

 Jason Green, a father of ten children who has been seriously injured,

-For the health and welfare of Kolinsky and Sorace families,
+For the health and welfare of Sorace family,

 Fr.
 Waters asks our prayers for the health and spiritual welfare of Brian Abramowitz,